 5. 908/02 K Spyder #5 Willy Kauhsen/Karl von Wendt.

-The first 917 victory comes at the Austrian long distance race, Zeltweg 1000 km, on August 10, 1969.
-It is the shorttail version, the 917K that starts to win race after race from now on.
+The first 917 victory came at the Austrian long distance race, Zeltweg 1000 km, on August 10, 1969.
+It was the shorttail version, the 917K that started to win race after race from now on.

-Two 8-cylinder prototypes of the 914 are made, one for the project leader Ferdinand Piëch and the other as a surprise for the company leader Ferry Porsche.
+Two 8-cylinder prototypes of the 914 were made, one for the project leader Ferdinand Piëch and the other as a surprise for the company leader Ferry Porsche.

-On June 14, 1970, Porsche finally achieves what its workers dreamed about - a Le Mans 24H victory.
-And not just the victory, Porsche did it the Porsche-Piëch way and achieved a 1-2-3 victory!
+On June 14, 1970, Porsche finally achieved what its workers dreamed about - a Le Mans 24H victory.
+And not just the victory, Porsche did it the Porsche-Piëch way and achieved a 1-2-3 victory (917 K, 917 LH, 908)!
 And even that wasn't all - they achieved 6th position and 2-litre class win with the 914/6, too!

-1971 Piëch becomes technical general manager at Porsche
+1971 Piëch became technical general manager at Porsche

 By 1971, Piëch was director of engineering and a hot prospect for CEO.
-However, dark clouds were gathering over Piëch’s career.
-The Porsche and Piëch halves of the family (each of which held 50 percent) became increasingly fractious.
-Porsche family suggested that in the future no family member (from either side) should be involved in company’s day-to-day operations.
+However, dark clouds were gathering over Piëch’s career at Porsche.
+The Porsche and Piëch halves of the family (each of which held 50%) became increasingly fractious.
+Porsche family suggested that in the future no family member (from neither side) should be involved in company’s day-to-day operations.

-1972 March 1, a policy was established that no Porsche family member is allowed to be involved in the management of the company.
-All the family members left the company for a back seat on the supervisory board, only Ferry Porsche leaving active for the timeperiod needed.
+1972 March 1, a policy was established that no Porsche family member was allowed to be involved in the management of the company.
+All the family members left the company for a back seat on the supervisory board, only Ferry Porsche leaving active for the time period needed.
 As Piëch had to leave, he established his own small engineering office.